 The people closest to us are often the primary culprits when it comes to respecting work time.
-It’s important to let friends and family know that no, you can’t pick up their last minute dry cleaning, or no, they can’t call you at 2pm on a Thursday to help come up with ideas for their summer vacation.
+It’s important to let friends and family know that no, you can’t pick up their last-minute dry cleaning, or no, they can’t call you at 2 pm on a Thursday to help come up with ideas for their summer vacation.

 As with friends and family, it’s important to let clients know what your work hours are and how to best reach you during that time.
-While you may want to build in a level of flexibility when it comes to being available after hours (there’s certainly nothing wrong with going above and beyond) don’t allow clients to abuse your time.
+While you may want to build in a level of flexibility when it comes to being available after hours (there’s certainly nothing wrong with occasionally going above and beyond), don’t allow clients to abuse your time.

 Even the best clients will push the limits on your willingness to deliver good work, so be particularly wary—especially when it comes to scope creep.
 You never want to nickel-and-dime your clients, but you do need to make sure you’re adequately compensated for the work you do and for the time you put into it.

 When you’re running your own business, it’s not uncommon to find yourself frequently putting in extra hours.
 It’s easy to get pulled into checking email off and on throughout the evening or finishing that one last little task for a project.
-Resist the temptation to let work time blend into family or personal time.
+But resist the temptation to let work time blend into family or personal time.
 At the end of your day, make a point to mentally and physically disconnect from work; shut down your computer and enjoy taking a relaxing break.